flaf/miscellaneous/puppet/modules/roles/README.md

   the addition of roles `puppetserver` and `pxeserver`.
 See the code to have more explanations.
 * The role `ceph` which has no parameter.
+* The role `mysqlnode` which has no parameter.

+If a role has no parameter, there is no specific README and no detail.
+In this case, the code is the documentation.